cdggt/lorenz-lsw/README.md

 ## running the code

 The code is run by executing `main.m`.
-Once this script finishes, it will plot the prediction error, Figure 2 from the paper, for each method.
+Once this script finishes, it will plot all figures in the paper and the table.

 This code computes the error of each weighting scheme for all library sizes `P`, permutations `R`, chaotic trajectories `S`, and durations `N` (as described in the paper).
-The user has the open to change what values of `P`, `R`, `N`, and `S` are used in the header of `main.m`.
+The user has the option to change the values of `P`, `R`, `N`, and `S` in the header of `main.m`.